Basketball Nightmare

-Basketball Nightmare is a 1989 sports video game developed and published by Sega for the Master System.
+Basketball Nightmare is a 1989 sports video game for the Master System.
 The game sees the player playing games of basketball against various different teams made up of different monsters, primarily hailing from Japanese mythology.

 Gameplay

 The Yama-uba (witches) team's home basketball court is secluded in a bamboo forest.

 The player is the captain of the hometown basketball team.
 Before he could prepare his team to win the all-American tournament, he started having strange dreams about playing basketball in exotic locations against strange creatures.
 These creatures include werewolves, kappas, hitotsume-kozō, vampires, Yama-uba, and tengu.
 Each opposing player is represented in a super-deformed anime style.

 The player can replay the matches that they lost until they finally beat the opposing team.
 The player can choose between a 15-minute game, a 30-minute game, or a 45-minute game.
 Several basketball fouls can be called; including traveling, charging (the player with the ball intentionally collides with a defender), and pushing (the defending player intentionally colliding with the ball handler).

 There is an alternate mode that allows players to play "international basketball" against countries like the US, Japan, Cuba, China, the German Democratic Republic, the Soviet Union, Canada, and France.